ufal/npfl129/labs/faq.md

   If you want to store the course repository just in a local branch of your existing repository, you can run the following command while in it:
   ```
-  git remote add upstream https://github.com/ufal/npfl129
+  git remote add course_repo https://github.com/ufal/npfl129
-  git fetch upstream
+  git fetch course_repo
-  git checkout -t upstream/master
+  git checkout --track course_repo/master -b BRANCH_NAME
   ```
-  This creates a branch `master`; if you want a different name, add `-b BRANCH_NAME` to the last command.
+  This creates a branch `BRANCH_NAME`, and when you run `git pull` in that branch, it will be updated to the current state of the course repository.

-  In both cases, you can update your checkout by running `git pull` while in it.

-- _How to merge the course repository with your modifications?_
+- _How to merge the course repository updates with your modified branch?_

-  If you want to store your solutions in a branch merged with the course repository, you should start by
+  If you want to store your solutions in your branch and gradually update this branch to track the changes in the course repository, you should start by
   ```
-  git remote add upstream https://github.com/ufal/npfl129
+  git remote add course_repo https://github.com/ufal/npfl129
-  git pull upstream master
+  git fetch course_repo
+  git checkout --no-track course_repo/master -b BRANCH_NAME
   ```
-  which creates a branch `master`; if you want a different name, change the last argument to `master:BRANCH_NAME`.
+  which creates a branch `BRANCH_NAME` with the current state of the course repository.
+However, unlike to the previous case, `git pull` and `git push` in this branch will not operate on the course repository.

-  You can then commit to this branch and push it to your repository.
+  Therefore, you can then commit to this branch and push it to your own repository.

-  To merge the current course repository with your branch, run
+  To update your branch with the changes from the course repository, run
   ```
+  git fetch course_repo
-  git merge upstream master
+  git merge course_repo/master
   ```
   while in your branch.
-Of course, it might be necessary to resolve conflicts if both you and I modified the same place in the templates.
+Of course, it might be necessary to resolve conflicts if both you and I modified the same lines in the templates.

 ### TOCEntry: ReCodEx